peprick/pdf-assistant/README.md

 3. PDFBox extracts text page by page.
 4. Text is split into smaller chunks.
 5. Each chunk is converted into an embedding vector by Ollama.
-6. Chunks and embeddings are stored in H2.
+6. Chunks and embeddings are stored in H2 DB.
 7. When the user asks a question, the backend embeds the question.
 8. The backend compares the question vector with stored chunk vectors.
 9. The most relevant chunks are sent to the chat model.